CR6Community/CR-6-touchscreen/README.md

 ## Do You Need This Re-Factored Version?

-**The June 2021 release of the CF6.1 Touchscreen firmware remains valid for use on all CR6 printers currently already running and calibrated for DGUS2 v3.5.**

 *If you have [a BTT SKR board with the BTT TFT](https://damsteen.nl/blog/2020/11/25/how-to-btt-skr-cr6-installation) you do not need this firmware.
 This firmware is only for when you use the stock Creality DWIN TFT display with the stock or BTT motherboard.*

-If your DWIN display is flashed with DGUS2 v4.5 or higher, THIS IS YOUR ONLY OPTION for running CF6.1 on your CR6 printer (unless you wish to recalibrate your touchscreen to work with DGUS2 v3.5...
-See the README in the folder containing the DGUS2 Kernel files.)
+**Everyone else** needs this version of the CR6Community display firmware, to use their stock TFT display with version 6.1 of the CR6 Community motherboard firmware.

 ## What Problem Does This Solve?

-The original June 2021 CF6.1 DWIN_SET will ONLY run on displays using DGUS2 v3.5.
+The original June 2021 CF6.1 DWIN_SET ONLY ran on displays using DGUS2 v3.5.
 As of approximately December 2021, Creality started shipping displays flashed and calibrated with DGUS2 v4.5.
 DGUS2 v4.5 and higher require a different touchscreen calibration than prior DGUS2 versions.
-CF6.1 users who flashed those new displays started having one of two serious problems:
+CF6.1 users who flashed those new displays with the original CF6.1 display firmware started having one of two serious problems:
   1. If they flashed the Kernel Upgrade files to their displays, then the push buttons on the main menu did not respond to touch (because the touchscreen was not calibrated for DGUS2 v3.5)
   2. If they did NOT flash the Kernel Upgrade files (What?
-Not everybody follows the Readme instructions?!?), their screens came up blank, because the June 2021 version of CF6.1 DWIN_SET ONLY runs on DGUS2 v3.5.
+Not everybody follows the Readme instructions?!?), their screens came up blank, because the June 2021 version of CF6.1 DWIN_SET ONLY ran on DGUS2 v3.5.

 That issue left some new CF6.1 users "snookered" and often led to other issues as they tried to revert to stock and could not make that work either (if they had flashed the kernel upgrade files.)